jaypunekar/jaypunekar.github.io/_posts/2024-08-14-setting-up-gpu-with-pytorch.md

 Congratulation!
 Now you can successfully use your GPU for training and testing your PyTorch models in Jupyter Notebook.
-If you wish to run it in your local system then activated your virtual enviornment in Anaconda Prompt and run you code there.
+If you wish to run it in your local system then activated your virtual environment in Anaconda Prompt and run you code there.